 5. Protect and organize your data with vaults

-You can also have a Private vault for yourself, and you can create additional vaults to share information with specific people – for example, you can have a vault only you and your partner can access.
+You can also have a Private vault for yourself, and you can create additional vaults to share information with specific people – for example, you can have a vault that only you and your partner can access.

-• Identity vault: Store everyone’s important identity-related documents like driver’s licenses, passports, health insurance cards, birth certificates, and social security or social insurance numbers.
+Identity vault: Store everyone’s important identity-related documents like driver’s licenses, passports, health insurance cards, birth certificates, and social security or social insurance numbers.

 6. Share passwords with your family

-Plus, you can also safely share items stored in 1Password with anyone outside your family – even if they don’t use 1Password.
+Plus, you can also safely share items stored in 1Password with anyone outside your family, even if they don’t use 1Password.

 7. Save and autofill everything

-If you haven’t saved a credential yet or are signing up for a new account, you can easily save it to 1Password for a quick log in next time.
+If you haven’t saved a credential yet or are signing up for a new account, you can easily save it to 1Password for a quick login next time.

-7. Create a recovery plan
+8. Create a recovery plan

-• Assign any additional family organizers: Family organizers can restore access for family members who forget their 1Password account password or can’t find their Secret Key.
+- Assign any additional family organizers: Family organizers can restore access for family members who forget their 1Password account password or can’t find their Secret Key.
 Assigning at least one other family organizer is a great way to make sure no one is ever locked out of 1Password.

 Enjoy a simplified life